 Finding your kid’s toys scattered all around will be the worst nightmare for the parents while returning home from a hectic day in the office.
-This taunting thought compels me to make a which is beautiful and easy to make, but extremely useful.
+This taunting thought compels me to make a wooden storage box which is beautiful and easy to make, but extremely useful.
 Not only the toys, you can easily store other less necessary stuffs here, for example, the blanket during the summer season and those unused stuffs that are occupying your kitchen racks.
 It can easily be the replacement of your broken toolbox too.
 Moreover, you can make it at home on a weekend.

 Things you will be in need of

 - One plywood floor- half inch thick ( 36 / 20 inches)

 - Miler dowels

 - Two torsion hinges